optimAero/optimAeroPX4SIL/README.md

    cd PX4SIL
    git submodule update --init --recursive
    ```
    If working on slow internet/computer use `--depth 1` tag  `git submodule update --init --recursive --depth 1`.
 The depth 1 tag may be required on slow connections.
 This will pull the PX4 repository as well.
 (NOTE: compilation of PX4 will be slow if the PX4-Autopilot subrepo is checked out on the Windows partition.
-To speed it up, check the PX4-Autopilot repo, NOT THE FULL SIL REPO, out into the WSL root directory on the Linux partition. <strong>NOTE:</strong> If this method is used DO NOT initialize the SIL as stated in the <strong>  Launching SIL AFTER initial setup </strong> section.
-You must launch PX4 as stated in STEP 10-11 )
+To speed it up, clone the PX4-Autopilot repo, NOT THE FULL SIL REPO, into the WSL root directory on the Linux partition.

 2. From an elevated cmd prompt (e.g., run cmd as administrator or use Powershell):